 Without our Ego to filter perception, we would receive too much input from our bodies and environment.
 But, it is vital to examine the programming to make sure we balance it.
 So learning how to achieve a balance between head and Heart isn’t always easy to achieve.

 Several things reinforce the Ego’s control; the roles we play, the self-talk we repeat, and the beliefs we assert.
 These are all filters that limit our perception.
-We also project them into the world whether or not we realize it.
+We also project them into the world whether we realize it.
 It’s a part of non-verbal communication that is always going on.

 The Laws of Attraction